March 20, 2012

 When kids see a beautiful scene, they compare it to a postcard.
 I have to remind them that they’re looking at the real thing.
 The thing you’ve just compared it to is a made up thing.

-Mark Warren’s new book Two Winters in a Tipi is being published by Lyon’s Press (Globe Pequot) on May 1, 2012 and is now available for on Amazon.com.
+Mark Warren’s book Two Winters in a Tipi was published by Lyon’s Press (Globe Pequot) on May 1, 2012 and is available through all major book retailers including Indiebound.

-If you would like to talk more about Medicine Bow, give me a call at
+If you would like to talk more about Medicine Bow, give Mark a call at